25 Fennel Recipes (+ Produce Guide)

 How to cut fennel

-(1) Place the fennel on a cutting board, and using a sharp knife, remove the stalk and the base of the fennel.
-If slicing the salads, remove the core.
+- Place the fennel on a cutting board, and using a sharp knife, remove the stalk and the base of the fennel.
+Place the bulb on its side and slice in half lengthwise.
+If slicing for salads, remove the core.
 Leave the core intact if cutting into wedges for roasting.
-Stand the fennel upright and cut in half.
-(3) Slice thinly for salads, slaw and stir fries, or cut into wedges for roasting!
-See the video below for a full tutorial on how to cut fennel.

 25 delicious fennel recipes

-There are so many delicious ways to use fennel, and I hope the recipes inspire you to to try it or use it a lot. more often!
+There are so many delicious ways to use fennel, and I hope the recipes inspire you to to try it or use it a lot more often!

 Roasted Eggplant Fennel Pizza with Whipped Garlic Feta